 - selects Publish from the dropdown, adds comments as needed, and clicks Submit.

 This status change flips the symbolic link /apps/toolname/current/ to point to the most recent revision of the tool.

 The tool is now accessible to others on vHub according to the access privileges the user set in Contribtool.

 13. At any time, the user can access the Workspace to make changes to the tool and check them into the Subversion repository.
-The user should then visit the Contribtool page to mark the tool as Updated.
+The user should then visit the Contribtool page to mark the tool as Updated (be sure to make a note about any compilation or other steps needed for the installation).
 The Hub Administrator then executes step 9.

 To run and test the tool from the Workspace command line, the user may access:

 - /apps/toolname/dev to run Installed code